MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

 1. Select a name to open the report.

 1. Open the **time range** and select a new time period from the list or **Fixed date range** to specify a date range.

-> [!NOTE]
-> Engagement insights funnel currently only retains historical data for the last 30 days.

 ## Edit or delete funnel reports